Soft Swing-up: Benchmarking Model-Based Optimal Control for Rigid-Soft Underactuated Systems: Model-based Optimal Controllers

 To reduce the number of decision variables in the direct transcription of~\eqref{eq:continous_ocp}, \ac{DC}~\cite{hargraves1987direct} approximates the state and control trajectories using piecewise polynomial functions, while enforcing the system dynamics as algebraic constraints at a finite set of collocation points.

 In this work, we adopt the trapezoidal collocation scheme, which leads to the following \ac{NLP} formulation

 Here, $h$ denotes the integration time step, and the collocation points are located at the midpoints between two consecutive time instants $t_k$ and $t_{k+1}$.
-The resulting \ac{NLP} in \eqref{eq:direct_collocation} can be solved using standard optimization methods such as \ac{IP} or \ac{SQP}.
-Given the complexity of the high-order rigid-soft models, we selected the \ac{IP} algorithm due to its suitability for large-scale problems.
+The resulting \ac{NLP} in \eqref{eq:direct_collocation} can be solved using standard optimization methods such as interior-point or sequential quadratic programming.
+Given the complexity of the high-order rigid-soft models, we selected the interior-point algorithm due to its suitability for large-scale problems.
 Additionally, analytical gradients were employed to enhance both solution accuracy and computational efficiency.

 The main advantage of direct collocation lies in its simplicity and its ability to naturally handle nonlinear constraints on both inputs and states, making it well-suited for offline trajectory planning.
 However, \ac{DC} produces an optimal open-loop solution $\{\bm{x}^*, \bm{u}^*\}$, and thus does not inherently provide robustness to model uncertainties or external disturbances.
 As a result, convergence to the desired trajectory $\bm{x}^*$ is not guaranteed in closed-loop execution.
 Moreover, despite the reduction in decision variables compared to full direct transcription, the computational burden of \ac{DC} grows rapidly with the number of \ac{DoFs}, limiting its applicability to low-dimensional systems.